Skip to Main Content

 Create segments based on ticket-buying history, attendance frequency, or preferred show types (e.g., musicals vs. dramas), and then tailor your messaging and email campaigns to speak directly to these different groups.

-For example, You can send exclusive pre-sale invites to loyal patrons, family discounts to those who attended your children’s theater, or reminders to first-time ticket buyers who haven’t returned.
+For example, you can send exclusive pre-sale invites to loyal patrons, family discounts to those who attended your children’s theater, or reminders to first-time ticket buyers who haven’t returned.

 By segmenting your email lists, you can deliver personalized messaging that speaks directly to your patrons’ interests and habits, helping you sell more tickets and build stronger connections.
+Learn more about email marketing basics for nonprofits to get started.

 2. Social Media Challenges